 Cassie served Ares as his connection to our realm, until recently when he brought his son back to take her place.
 After talking to her father, Cassie realized that she had spent too much time relying on other's first artifacts, then her father and later her brother.
 During her battle with her nephew, she gave him all of her brother's power and was able to tap into the divine energy that was her birthright as a daughter of Zeus.
 Cassie appears to have all the same abilities, though her strength has once more increased.

 Cassie Partial Olympian flesh and bone is about one and a half times as dense as similar human tissue, contributing to the Olympians' superhuman strength and weight.
-Cassie when powered by Zeus previously, was not as strong and she could lift around 100 tons, now Cassie is much stronger after she taps into her own powers from being the daughter of Olympian God Zeus Cassie powers grow to now being able to lift in excess of 100 tons.
+Cassie when powered by Zeus previously, was not as strong and could lift around 100 tons, and could effortless throw a bus around.
+Now Cassie is much stronger after she taps into her own powers from being the daughter of Olympian God Zeus Cassie powers grow to now being able to lift in excess of 100 tons.

 Cassie possesses a high resistance to damage and magical attacks.
 If she were somehow wounded, her partial godly energies would enable her to recover with superhuman speed.